 Frequently Asked Questions

 Following are answers to frequently asked questions regarding this data sharing project.
-Question categories include data/information sharing, pharmacy participation, project audits, and the FDA MOU.
-If you have any additional questions, please contact email@example.com.
+Question categories include data/information sharing, board investigations, pharmacy participation, project audits, and Food and Drug Administration’s (FDA’s) memorandum of understanding (MOU).
+If you have any additional questions, see the Compounding Pharmacy Information Sharing Project overview page or contact email@example.com.

 What volume of compounded human drug products distributed interstate is considered an inordinate amount?